 Renewing a Copyright

-A copyright provides protection for original works, so that the creator of the work can have exclusive rights over the work.
-These rights include displaying, reproducing, distributing, and performing the work, as well as creating derivative works.
+Copyrights give the creator of the work exclusive rights over the use of the work.
+These rights include displaying, reproducing, distributing, performing the job, and creating derivative works.

 Process for Copyright Renewal